rust-lang/rfcs/text/0000-improve-c-types-for-cross-language-cfi.md

 Authentication -based forward-edge control flow protection, that also depend on the Rust compiler being able to identify C char and integer type uses at the time types are encoded.

+# Acknowledgment

+Thanks to pnkfelix (Felix Klock) and the Rust community for all their help on this RFC.

 # Appendix
 [appendix]: #appendix